Advanced oesophageal cancer means that cancer that began in the food pipe (gullet or oesophagus) has spread to another part of the body.

-Some people have pain in the area of the cancer but painkillers can usually control this well.
+Some people have pain in the area of the cancer but painkillers can usually help this.

 Where cancer can spread

-The most common place for oesophageal cancer to spread is to the liver.
-It can also spread to the lungs, to lymph nodes or to the stomach.
+The most common place for oesophageal cancer to spread to is the liver.
+It can also spread to the lungs or lymph nodes.